 11, commencing with section 20500, of the California Water Code.

-(g) "Portfolio standard" means the specified percentage of electricity generated by eligible renewable energy resources that an retail seller is required to purchase in any given year, as established by the commission pursuant to Section 25465.5.
+(g) "Portfolio standard" means the specified percentage of electricity generated by eligible renewable energy resources that a retail seller is required to purchase in any given year, as established by the commission pursuant to Section 25465.5.

 (h) “Public utility” means an electrical corporation subject to regulation by the Public Utilities Commission under section 216 of the Public Utilities Code.